 The search for happiness is universal.
 It is the driving force behind our actions and decisions.
-We seek it in relationships, career success, material possessions, and even in spiritual pursuits.
+We seek it in relationships, career success, material possessions, and even spiritual pursuits.
 However, as the dialogue between the questioner and Maharaj in the text above reveals, the happiness we seek in external things is fleeting and temporary.
 True happiness, according to Maharaj, can only be found within oneself.

 Maharaj emphasizes that the mind is inherently restless and prone to wander.
 Therefore, attempting to find happiness through external means is futile.
 The mind will always find new desires to pursue, new fears to avoid, and new problems to solve.
 Maharaj suggests that to find lasting happiness, we must shift our focus beyond the mind.